kinode-dao/kinode-book/src/login.md

 ### Running the Binary

-Replace the `--rpc` field below, and start the node with:
+Replace the `--rpc` field below with the WebSocket API key link copied from [above](#acquiring-an-rpc-api-key), and start the node with:

 ```bash
 ./uqbar home --rpc wss://eth-sepolia.g.alchemy.com/v2/<your-api-key>